openstack-archive/tripleo-specs/specs/policy/ci-team-structure.rst

   * keep the Trello board updated daily
       * One can point to Trello cards in stand up meetings for status

+The Squads
+^^^^^^^^^^
+The squads operate as a subunit of the sprint team.
+Each squad will operate with the same process and procedures and are managed by the team catalyst.

+  * Current Squads
+     * CI
+        * Responsible for the TripleO CI system ( non-infra ) and build verification.
+     * Tempest
+        * Responsible for tempest development.

 Team Leaders
 ------------